xiph/awcy/README.md

 You first need to start an AWCY server instance using the [all-in-one instructions](#run-all-in-one), but setting `LOCAL_WORKER_ENABLED` to false.

+Next, run once instance of the worker container on each worker machine.
+FOr testing, you can also run multiple workers on your local machine.
 In a second terminal, start one or more worker instances:

 ```sh
 docker run \